waywardphilosopher/not-quite-blog/content/post/strange-happenings-in-japan.md

 Finally, at the end, I've put a full, clean translation.

 I'm only about four months into studying Taiwanese, so this is rough and ready.
 But it's been fun and interesting to play with.
+Let me know if there are any tricky sections that I've got wrong, or that I could improve.

 ---